The Album (Teyana Taylor album)

 The Album is the third studio album by American singer Teyana Taylor.
 The album was released on June 19, 2020, through GOOD Music and Def Jam Recordings, almost exactly two years after her 8 track second album K.T.S.E.
-The album was preceded by the release of six singles "How You Want It?", "Morning", "We Got Love", "Made It", "Bare wit Me" and "Wake Up Love".
+The album was preceded by the release of five singles "How You Want It?", "Morning", "We Got Love", "Made It" and "Wake Up Love".
 The 23-track album features guest appearances from Erykah Badu, Kehlani, Big Sean, Lauryn Hill, Future, Rick Ross, Quavo, and Missy Elliott.
 Taylor's ex-husband, Iman Shumpert and their daughter Junie also appear.

 The album was certified gold by the RIAA in June 2025.